Short breaks are available to families to provide a break from caring for a disabled child and for the child to have a break from their carers.

 - time for parents to spend with other children in the family.

-See our short breaks statement (pdf / 267 KB) to find out who can access a short break, what is available at different levels of need and how this can be accessed.
+See our short breaks statement to find out who can access a short break, what is available at different levels of need and how this can be accessed.

 There are three different types of short breaks available:

-This is the support available to everyone through universal settings, such as children's centres, youth centres, libraries, leisure centres and social activities.
+This is the support available to everyone through universal settings, such as, libraries, leisure centres, children and family hubs and social activities.
 The majority of children who require services will receive them through such resources.
-Information on local services is available from your local inclusion officer.
+Information on local services is available.

 Some disabled children and young people with less complex needs will require additional support to access some universal services.
 Additional support is often short-term assistance to help access mainstream services such as youth groups, scouts, guides and sports clubs.
 This might include advice or training for providers or short-term additional support to enhance confidence and skills, if necessary.

-For more information on additional support, please contact your local inclusion officer.
+For more information on additional support, please contact your local Early Help Consultant:

 This is for children with more complex needs or challenging behaviour.
 We assess children and their families to ensure that their short breaks needs are fully understood and to tailor a service according to their need in an appropriate setting.